 Winter squash, parsnips, carrots, parsley, onions, leeks, broccoli, garlic, Jerusalem artichokes, mustard leaf, and Brussels sprouts.

 Please note that some of this harvest may not be available as all crops are weather dependant.
-For crops that we are unable to grow, we buy them in from another local Irish organic farm, for example potatoes and carrots.
+For crops that we are unable to grow, we buy them in from another local Irish organic farm – for example potatoes, carrots and cauliflower

 Membership of the farm involves sharing the risk of a poor harvest with the farmer and the other members.
 With the CSA model it is understood by all that we share equally in the risk and the reward!